RelationalAI SDK for Python

 # {'a': "int", 'b': "string"}

-Similarly, load_json
+The load_json

-string as JSON and inserts it into the base relation
+function loads JSON data and inserts them into the base relation named by the relation

 api.load_json(ctx: api.Context, database: str, engine: str, relation: str, data)

-api.load_json(ctx, database, engine, "myjson", """{"a" : "b"}""")
+api.load_json(ctx, database, engine, "my_json", """{"a" : "b"}""")

-Note: In both cases, the relation
+In both the LoadCsvAsync()

-base relation is not cleared, allowing for multipart, incremental loads.
+is not cleared, allowing for multipart, incremental loads.

 Listing Base Relations